 15 | Probiotics

 While you should first try to get your probiotics through your food, supplementing with a high quality probiotic supplement is highly recommended.
 I like getting a liquid probiotic and mixing it with my Emergen-C packet once a day.
 Probiotic tablets are an okay alternative.
-Don’t forget that fermented foods like kombucha, sauerkraut, and kimchi are great ways to heal the gut and rebalance your hormones.

 16 | Grapeseed Extract